One of the most common questions we get is: what is a messaging app?

 Explaining the Spectrum

-Messaging games aren’t one thing - they sit on a spectrum.
+Messaging apps aren’t one thing - they sit on a spectrum.

 1. Notifications (Where We Are Today)

-Today, most messaging games are in the “Notifications” phase - a natural starting point that builds on the familiar mobile app model.
-The game lives on the web, and text messages replace app push notifications.
+Today, most messaging apps are in the “Notifications” phase - a natural starting point that builds on the familiar mobile app model.
+The app lives on the web, and text messages replace app push notifications.

 2. Mixed Mode (Where Things Get Interesting)